-In NSW, conducting an unlawful gambling operation is an offence that carries a maximum penalty of a fine of 1,000 penalty units and/or seven years imprisonment.
+In New South Wales, conducting an unlawful gambling operation is an offence that carries a maximum penalty of a fine of 1,000 penalty units and/or seven years imprisonment.

-The offence of conducting an unlawful gambling operation is contained in section 93V of the Crimes Act 1900, which states: “A person who conducts an unlawful gambling operation is guilty of an offence.”
+The offence of conducting an unlawful gambling operation is contained in section 93V of the Crimes Act 1900/

 What Actions Might Constitute Conducting Unlawful Gambling Operation?

-- The definition of an ‘unlawful gambling operation’ is section out in subsection (2).
-An ‘unlawful gambling operation’ is an operation which involves a substantial loss of potential revenue to the State that would be derived from lawful forms of gambling, and also involves one of the following elements:-
+The definition of an ‘unlawful gambling operation’ is set out in subsection (2).
+An ‘unlawful gambling operation’ is an operation which involves a substantial loss of potential revenue to the state that would be derived from lawful forms of gambling, and also involves one of the following elements:-

 - The keeping of at least 2 premises that are used for the purposes of any form of gambling prohibited by the Unlawful Gabling Act 1998;